fp-santos/fp-santos.github.io/_pages/team.md

 layout: page
 permalink: /team/
 title: team
-description: I am very lucky to work with a talented team of postdocs, PhD and MSc students!
+description: I am extremely lucky to work with a talented and kind team of postdocs, PhD and MSc students!
 nav: true
 nav_rank: 2
 ---